Joselyne123/pitches/README.md

 User can add a pitch to any category
 -  User can add a comment on any pitch when logged in
 -  User can login into the application
+## Setup/Installation Requirements
+Ensure that Python is installed on your machine if not please visit the python website and download the latest version python 3.6